Pre-Law, Business, Engineering

 Regardless of major, Bates prepares students for analytical, strategic and communication roles in all sizes and types of businesses.
 In a dynamic and ever changing economy, employers are looking for employees with critical thinking, communications skills, adaptability and a strong work ethic – all hallmarks of a Bates education.
 A survey of employers by the American Association of Colleges and Universities released in April 2013 reported that an overwhelming majority (93%) of the 318 employers surveyed agreed that “a candidate’s demonstrated capacity to think critically, communicate clearly, and solve complex problems is more important than their undergraduate major.”

-The Bates Career Development Center works with students starting in their first year to develop a plan to explore a variety of fields.
+The Center for Purposeful Work helps students starting in their first year to develop a plan to explore a variety of fields.
 Through Career Discovery in Practice, students have the opportunity beginning their first semester on campus to job shadow alumni and parents working in a range of industries.
 Bates offers a variety of funded internship opportunities, and maintains an engaged network of alumni who help recruit students for internship and job opportunities in all sizes of companies throughout the country and internationally.
 Companies that hire Bates students include consulting firms, arts organizations, academic institutions, hospitals and research labs, investment banks, marketing firms, technology companies and many more.

 For students interested in careers in engineering, the College offers joint degree programs with a number of prestigious engineering schools.
 Students spend three years at Bates taking general education requirements and basic courses in mathematics, physics, and other relevant sciences, preparatory to matriculation to the engineering school for concentration in the area of interest for two years.
 This three/two liberal arts/engineering program results in two baccalaureate degrees — one from Bates and one from the school of engineering.
 The engineering schools affiliated with Bates in this program are: Columbia, Case Western Reserve, Dartmouth, Rensselaer Polytechnic Institute, and Washington University in St. Louis.

-For more information, please contact Nathan Lundblad, Associate Professor of Physics at nlundbla@bates, or Hong Lin, Professor of Physics at firstname.lastname@example.org.
-For information about graduate programs in Engineering, please contact Nancy Gibson at the Bates Career Development Center at email@example.com.
+For more information, please contact Nathan Lundblad, Associate Professor of Physics at nlundbla@bates, or Hong Lin, Professor of Physics at email@example.com.
+For information about graduate programs in Engineering, please contact Nancy Gibson at the Center for Purposeful Work at firstname.lastname@example.org.